Best Protein Powder for Muscle Mass Gain

 1. Relying Only on Protein Powder

-Protein powder supplements whole food - it doesn’t replace it.
+Protein powder supplements whole food — it does not replace it.
 You need 3-4 high-protein meals from chicken, fish, eggs, dairy, or plant sources to meet daily targets.
 Protein powder should contribute 25-40% of total protein, not 80%.

 3. Ignoring the Leucine Threshold

-Mistake: Consuming 15g protein servings that fall below the 2g leucine threshold needed to trigger muscle synthesis Fix: Consume 25-40g protein per serving to ensure 2.5g+ leucine
+Mistake: Consuming 15g protein servings that fall below the 2g leucine threshold needed to trigger muscle synthesis (Norton & Layman, Journal of Nutrition, 2006).
+Fix: Consume 25-40g protein per serving to ensure 2.5g+ leucine.

-Mistake: Buying cheapest protein without certification Risk: Studies show 15% of protein powders contain less protein than claimed, and some contain heavy metals or banned substances Fix: Only buy NSF Certified for Sport or Informed-Sport products
+Mistake: Buying the cheapest protein without third-party certification.
+Risk: Studies show 15% of protein powders contain less protein than claimed, and some contain heavy metals or banned substances.
+Fix: Only buy NSF Certified for Sport or Informed-Sport products.

 5. Inconsistent Intake